Taiwan's Tsai says China not being 'responsible' with drills

 Tsai also urged the public to not believe any disinformation about Taiwan's defenses, saying the military was fulfilling its duties and the public should encourage the forces.
 “Our nation's soldiers and national security team will continue to stand fast at their posts to defend our country," she said.

-As of Tuesday morning, Taiwan's defense ministry said eight Chinese navy vessels were still in the waters surrounding the island.
+Taiwan's defense ministry said eight Chinese navy vessels were still in the waters surrounding the island as of Tuesday morning.

 Find more AP coverage of the Asia-Pacific region at https://apnews.com/hub/asia-pacific